eyemotif/eyebot/README.md

 There are three files in the [creds](creds) folder that need to be created in order for the bot to work.
 A single line of text should be put in each file:

-- twitchchannel: The twitch channel you're using to run the bot.
+- `twitchchannel`: The twitch channel you're using to run the bot.
-- clientid: The Client ID of your Twitch app.
+- `clientid`: The Client ID of your Twitch app.
-- oauth: The OAuth key of your Twitch app.
+- `oauth`: The [OAuth key](https://twitchapps.com/tmi/) of your Twitch app.

 ## Channels